Marketechnic/Marketechnic.github.io/index.md

 ## Home

-Marketechnic is a technical marketing & sales consulting company that brings unparalleled expertise to every project.
+Marketechnic provides technical marketing & sales consulting for those that want unparalleled expertise for every project.

 We offer comprehensive consulting services in the following areas:
 - Technical Sales & Marketing